Read This Before You Sign a Lease

 Things are negotiable:

 Renters have some bargaining power.
 If the rent is high or the house is in disrepair and there are certain things you want included in or excluded from the lease, discuss these points with your landlord.
-If you agree on changes put them in writing on the lease.
-Changes on preprinted forms are made by simply crossing out, adding on and having all parties initial the change.
+If you agree on changes put them in writing on the lease and have all parties initial the change.
+Changes or additions to the lease terms can be made at any time during the lease term but only if all parties agree, and assuming these changes are legal.